What is a ground lease?

 Tenants need to bear the burden of the costs associated with the property as well as escalating lease rents. | The landlord could have to pay income tax on the lease rent. |

-Disadvantages of a ground lease
+Disadvantages and risks of a ground lease

 Foreclosure risks